To be or to question ?

 Self-reflection has opened oppotunities for e-commerce.
 At this stage we have developed a website.
 This provides basic information off which to launch further products through the internet.
 View our first range of electronic products in Project Planning and Project Management.

 We are also developing courses for other SMMEs.
 One of these is a Training Course in Project Planning and Project Management.
-We implemented this during February.
-View the positive feedback from course participants.
+We implemented this during February 2017.
 We are exploring courses for the informal sector referred to above.
 INSITE recently downsized and insourced our administrative support.
 Low revenues in our trading environment forced this decision.
 We developed a process for administering expenditure records.
 This could be a first course for informal sector training and e-commerce.

 20 April 2017